aalexeeva/summer_school/XSOLLA Getting started en.md

 Field | Type | Description
 ---- | --- | --------
-notification_type|string|alert Type.
+notification_type|string|Alert Type.
+operation_type|string|Type of operation.
-operation_type|string|the Type of operation. id_operation|integer|ID of the operation in the XSOLLA database. user|object|Object with user information. user.id|string|ID user.
-Obligatory. user.name|string|User name. user.email|string|Email of the user. virtual_currency_balance|object|Object with user balance data. virtual_currency_balance.old_value|string|the Value of balance before the transaction. virtual_currency_balance.new_value|string|the value of the balance after the transaction. virtual_currency_balance.diff|string|the Amount of virtual currency in the order. transaction|object|Object with information about the transaction associated with this operation.
-Obligatory. transaction.id|integer|ID of the transaction. transaction.date|string|transaction date. items_operation_type|string|the Type of operation with objects. items|array|Array of data about the item in the order. items.sku|string|item ID (article). items.amount|integer|the Quantity of this item in the order.
+id_operation|integer|ID of the operation in the XSOLLA database. user|object|Object with user information. user.id|string|User ID.
+Mandatory. user.name|string|User name. user.email|string|Email of the user. virtual_currency_balance|object|Object with user balance data. virtual_currency_balance.old_value|string|Balance before the transaction. virtual_currency_balance.new_value|string|Balance after the transaction. virtual_currency_balance.diff|string|Amount of virtual currency in the order. transaction|object|Object with information about the transaction associated with this operation.
+Mandatory. transaction.id|integer|ID of the transaction. transaction.date|string|Transaction date. items_operation_type|string|Type of operation with objects. items|array|Array of data about the item in the order. items.sku|string|Item ID (article). items.amount|integer|Quantity of this item in the order.

 Examples of payment cancellations: